stathisg/hello-in-all-languages/README.md

 * To ensure that all the hello translations will be displayed correctly, please use UTF-8 charset.
 * Please be aware that the plugin may not work properly if you are testing your blog in a local server.
-* To determine the visitor's physical location based on his IP, the geolocation API provided by [IPInfoDB](http://ipinfodb.com/) is used.
+* To determine the visitor's physical location based on his IP, the geolocation API provided by [DB-IP.com](https://db-ip.com/) is being used.

 ## Screenshots